EE-496/EE-496.github.io/index.md

 **Rules:**

 The rules behind Duel Mode are similar to soccer.
 There exists two players that are trying to score goals by hitting a ball into the opponent’s goal.
-You are the red player and are trying the get the white ball into the goal on the right side of the field while also protecting the blue player from getting the ball in your goal on the left side of the field.
+You are the red player and are trying the get the white ball into the goal on the right side of the field while also protecting your own goal on the left from the blue player.

 # Installation Instructions
-* [download a copy of the game](https://github.com/EE-496/honu) by cloning the repository using ```git clone``` and opening it in the Unity Game Engine to edit it, or <a href="honu.exe" download>download the executable file here</a>.
+Download a copy of the game](https://github.com/EE-496/honu) by cloning the repository using ```git clone``` and opening it in the Unity Game Engine to edit it, or <a href="honu.exe" download>download the executable file here</a>.

 # Application Design